fwextensions/fwidgets/README.md

 That's it!
 The whole workflow is basically just adding some code inside the call to `fwidgets()` in `main.ts`, saving the file, and then testing the plugin in Figma.

-Note that you shouldn't edit the `ui.tsx` file, which is there just to set up the Preact code that listens for calls from the main thread and to then render the requested UI element.
-(If you know what you're doing, you could add some static elements around the core `<Fwidgets />` component, but that's left as an exercise for the reader.)
+Note that you shouldn't edit the one-line `ui.tsx` file, which is there just to set up the Preact code that listens for calls from the main thread and to then render the requested UI element.
+(If you know what you're doing, you could import `<Fwidgets>` from `fwidgets/ui` and `render()` from `@create-figma-plugin/ui`, and then render some static components around it, but that's left as an exercise for the reader.)

 ## API